 The following tutorial demonstrates how to open File Explorer to This PC or Quick Access by default.

-How to Set to Open File Explorer to Quick access in File Explorer Options
+How to Set This PC or Quick Access as the Default in File Explorer Using File Explorer Options

 1. Open the Folder Options, or the File Explorer Options if you’re coming from Control Panel.